NarendarK29/quant-finance/README.md

+# High Performance Computing for Finance (C++)

 # Quantitative Finance & Machine Learning

-This repository includes my assignments, projects and tutorials pertaining to quantitative finance.
+Includes my assignments, projects and tutorials pertaining to quantitative finance.
 I hope to cover topics from derivatives/options pricing, equities, currencies, commodities, fixed income, credit products, risk management, and more.

 ### Artificial_IntelIigence_for_Trading
 Contains my projects for the AI for Trading Nanodegree program offered by Udacity in partnership with WorldQuant.